 It’s extremely difficult to stay completely off the grid, but you can take certain measures to at the very least, decrease your chances of exposing your personal information.

-- Do not used shared internet.
+Do not use shared internet.
 This cannot be repeated enough.
 Go to your phone settings right now and disable the feature that automatically connects you to free Wi-Fi.
 As soon as you’re on it, a third party can see everything you share, and everything that’s stored in it.
 The risk is not worth the few minutes of free internet.

-- Put your phone on airplane mode when not in use.
+Put your phone in airplane mode when not in use.
 We get it.
 When you’re working, you might need it for last minute emails or to check your office schedule.
 But during your downtime (or if you’re at a meeting that you know will take a while), turn on airplane mode.
 This way, no data is shared, and no eavesdropping is possible.

-- Encrypt your information.
-If you already have Windows Vista, Windows 8.1 Pro, Windows 8.1 Enterprise, or Windows 10 Pro, you can upgrade for $99.00 and use Bitlocker to encrypt your computer (because your phone is not the only tech device with a microphone).
+Encrypt your information.
+If you already have Windows Vista, Windows 8.1 Pro, Windows 8.1 Enterprise, or Windows 10 Pro, you can upgrade for $99.00 and use BitLocker to encrypt your computer (because your phone is not the only tech device with a microphone).
 You can also encrypt information on your iPhone and Android.
-Once you’ve done so, check in your settings to make sure that it’s actually working.
+Once you’ve done so, check your settings to make sure that it’s actually working.

 Protecting your data is crucial for both your business and personal life.
-To stay on guard, you have to stay updated about new cyber security developments.
+To stay on guard, you have to stay updated about new cybersecurity developments.
 If you’re concerned about protecting your data, contact us.
 At Soaring Eagle Database Consulting, we’ll work hard to give you peace of mind.